 Read some reviews of the book.

-Each of the contributors feature in a number of articles, podcasts and videos in Church Resources.
+Each of the contributors feature in a number of articles, podcasts and videos in Resources for Churches.